ilexbor/lintorium/README.md

 ### Excluding files and directories

-You can exclude specific files or directories from analysis by using the `analyzer: exclude` section in your `analysis_options.yaml` file.
+You can exclude specific files or directories from analysis by using the `analyzer > exclude` section in your `analysis_options.yaml` file.
 This is useful for automatically generated files.

 Example: